Published September 3, 2020 • 4 Min Read

 It’s about living closer to running and walking trails, creeks for fishing, lakes for swimming (and pond hockey in the winter), trees for climbing, and having plenty of room to call your own.

-In Vancouver, a twenty-minute ferry ride takes you to idyllic Bowen Island, where housing costs considerably less than the $2,000,000 price tag in the city’s most desirable neighbourhoods.
-An acreage located an hour away from Toronto’s CN Tower can be yours for as little as $800,000.
-Close to Calgary, you can play cowboy out in Bragg Creek or Cochrane for around $580,000.
+In Vancouver, a twenty-minute ferry ride takes you to idyllic Bowen Island, where housing costs considerably less than the $2,000,000 price tag for a single-family detached home in the city’s most desirable neighbourhoods.
+An acreage located an hour away from Toronto’s CN Tower can be yours for around $860,000.
+Close to Calgary, you can play cowboy out in Willow Creek or Cochrane for around $561,000.

 Social activities might be severely curtailed right now, but the quick uptake and approval ratings workers currently give video conferencing (and the attendant decrease in true “face to face” meetings) will surely create an opportunity for telecommuters.
 After all, a happy worker is a productive one.